aarongalbraith/flatiron-phase4-project/README.md

 With more time we would have liked to explore feature importances of the various models.

-We would also like to have explored *why* the models were overfitting the training data so consistently and what aspects could have been changed to prevent this.
+We would also like to have explored *why* the models were overfitting the training data so consistently and what aspects could have been changed to prevent this.a

 We would have liked to investigate other features, such as tweet length (counting both characters and words), to see if that added anything to the models.